Aleksey-Dr/modules-of-react-lessons/comments.md

 15. Create a Duttons.jsx file in the "button" folder.
 16. Create a "Buttons" component in the Buttons.jsx.
 17. Create a Buttons.module.css in the "buttons" folder.

+1. Create a "dropdown" folder in the "components" folder.
+2. Create a Dropdown.jsx file in the "dropdown" folder.
+3. Create a "Dropdown" class in the Dropdown.jsx.
+4. Create a Dropdown.module.css in the "dropdown" folder.